10 – Head Injury

 # 1 – Outshined

-This song, along with Rusty Cage, were the keys that unlocked the doors of success for Soundgarden; you couldn’t turn on the radio or MTV without hearing these tunes….as I’ve specified before when I talked about Spoonman earlier.
-Outshined is the band’s magnum opus, and it showed that they were a band hell-bent on disrupting the harmless fun of those silly hair metal acts with actual depth and dexterity.
+This song, along with Rusty Cage, was the key that unlocked the doors to success for Soundgarden; you couldn’t turn on the radio or MTV without hearing these tunes, as I mentioned earlier when I talked about Spoonman.
+Outshined is the band’s magnum opus, and it showed they were hell-bent on disrupting the harmless fun of those silly hair-metal acts with actual depth and dexterity.
 Dynamically, it’s the same as Spoonman: drop D riff and 7/4 time signature.
 And it has one of the great passages in a rock song: I’m looking California and feeling Minnesota.
 It doesn’t get much better than that, folks!

 No Responses